 Are you ready to end the painful and destructive cycle of substance abuse?
 At WhiteSands Drug and Alcohol Treatment Center, we offer highly customizable detox programs that are designed to suit the particular drug of abuse.
 For example, if you are addicted to crystal meth, then inpatient medical detox will be vital to your rehabilitation.
 However, if you are addicted to a prescription painkiller, then your treatment may be more focused on therapy to combat psychological dependence.

-Detox can be conducted on an inpatient or outpatient basis, but we generally recommend inpatient treatment due to the fact that it is more likely to lead to long-term recovery.
+Detox can be conducted on an inpatient basis, and we generally recommend inpatient treatment due to the fact that it is more likely to lead to long-term recovery.
 Regardless of the program to which you are admitted, our board-certified doctors, nurses, and psychiatrists will work to ensure your safety and facilitate your recovery by managing withdrawal symptoms and constantly monitoring your progress in a safe, comfortable environment.

 By undergoing both detox and therapy, you can expect to notice profound changes in your physical and mental health, and you will leave WhiteSands with the skills to resist relapsing in the future.
 We also offer family programs that create a deeper understanding of the nature of addiction and help to mend damaged relationships.